43°37'26.5"N, 79°22'13.6"W

 RCYC WOMEN IN SAILING

-The RCYC Women’s Sailing program offers social sailing on Mondays for beginner to intermediate sailors, and further skill training for women interested in racing on Thursdays.
+The Women’s Sailing program offers sailing on Mondays for all levels of sailors from beginner to intermediate with further skill training for women interested in racing on Thursdays.

-In our Social Sailing program, beginner to intermediate sailors practice the fundamentals of sailing in an Ideal 18, a small dinghy with a fixed keel for stability.
+Sailors practice the fundamentals of sailing in an Ideal 18, a small dinghy with a fixed keel for stability.
 With two to three women in a boat, sailors gain experience in sail trim, boat handling and safety in different conditions to build confidence in sailing.
-Most importantly, this is a fun program on Monday evenings intended for women looking for a relaxed, social environment and an opportunity to increase their sailing abilities.
+Most importantly, this is a fun program intended for women looking for a relaxed, social environment and an opportunity to increase their sailing abilities.

 Evening sessions include brief lessons from instructors at the dock at 6:00 before heading out on the water, and an in-depth debrief in the Clubhouse.
-All sailors are encourage to catch the 5:15 ferry to be ready on time, with the 5:45 ferry as the final boat.
-Most women return home on the 9:00 ferry after debriefing, or stay late for socializing.
+All sailors are encouraged to catch the 5:15 ferry to be ready on time, with the 5:45 ferry as the final boat.
+Most women return home on the 9:00 ferry after debriefing or stay late for socializing.

-There is no previous experience required to join our Social Sailing program.
-Women of all skill levels are welcome!
-Our friendly instructors will work to build confidence in the boat and will encourage sailors to keep adding to their skillset every week.
-CANSail levels will be available as an option to track progress through the year.
+It is recommended to complete the CANSail 1&2 course prior to joining.
+Our friendly instructors will continue to build your confidence in the boat and encourage sailors to keep adding to their skillset every week.

-Sailors are required to wear lifejackets/PFDs while on the water.
+Sailors are required to wear lifejackets/PFDs and closed toed shoes while on the water.

-Mark your calendars with the Spring Work Party and Women's Sailing Orientation!
+Mark your calendars with the Spring Work Party and Ideal 18 Orientation clinic!
 These weekend dates are important for new and returning sailors to the program.
 You will learn about the boat before your first sail, and get your first introduction to the great community of RCYC Members involved throughout the season.

 Please contact sailing@rcyc.ca for any questions!